Integrality Gaps for Random Integer Programs via Discrepancy: Introduction

+A crucial property, in both the packing and Gaussian setting, is that $x^*$ has at least $\Omega(n)$ zero entries and that the corresponding columns of $A$ are independent subject to having negative reduced cost (see \Cref{lem:conditionaldist} and \Cref{lem:solution-props}).
+Furthermore, there are at least $\Omega_m(\log n)$ columns with suitably small reduced costs, and so there is large set of columns from which to select $T$.

+To generalize the above strategy to other distributions, the crucial difficulty is understanding under what conditions the ``slack repairing'' set $T$ above exists.

-\paragraph*{\bf The Discrepancy Problem.} Stated abstractly, it is a very natural discrepancy theoretic problem: given a target $t$ (e.g., the difference in the slack vectors) and a random matrix $A$ with ``nicely'' distributed independent columns, when can we ensure, with high probability, that $t$ is equal or very close to a $\{0,1\}$ combination of the columns of $A$?
-The answer given in~\cite[Lemma 1]{BDHT21}, improving upon~\cite[Lemma 3.4]{dyer_probabilistic_1989}, required rather strict conditions on the entries of $A$, namely that they be independent, mean zero with unit variance, absolutely continuous random variables of bounded density which ``converge quickly enough'' to a Gaussian when averaged.
+\paragraph*{\bf The Discrepancy Problem.} Stated abstractly, the existence of $T$ can be phrased as a natural discrepancy theoretic problem.
+Let $t \in \R^m$ be a target vector (e.g., the difference of slack vectors) and let $A \in \R^{m \times \bar{n}}$ be a ``nice'' random matrix with independent columns.
+When can we ensure with high probability that $t$ is equal to or very close to a $\{0,1\}$ combination of the columns of $A$?

+A general answer to this question was given in~\cite[Lemma 1]{BDHT22}, improving upon~\cite[Lemma 3.4]{dyer_probabilistic_1989}.
+However, it enforced very strict conditions on the entries of $A$.
+Specifically, the entries of $A$ needed to be independent, mean zero with unit variance, absolutely continuous random variables of bounded density which ``converge quickly enough'' to a Gaussian when averaged.
 Furthermore, for the targets $t$ in the ``range'' of $A$, the probability of successfully hitting $t$ was only $\Theta(1)$.

-As our main technical contribution, which yields the key ingredient for extending the IP gap bounds, we give a much more general and powerful discrepancy theoretic lemma.
-We state it below, restricted to the relevant slightly simplified cases for our applications (see \Cref{thm:main} for the general result).
+As our main technical contribution, which yields the key ingredient for extending the IP gap bounds, we give a much more general and powerful discrepancy theorem.
+We state it below, restricted to special cases relevant for our applications (see \Cref{thm:main} for the general result).